Ω

 Joel, from Florida, made these from old C-band satellite dish mounts.

-Jim Parish's Pseudo Polar Axis Tracking Mount based on a Satellite Dish Mount.
+Jim Parish's Pseudo Polar Axis Tracking Mount based on Satellite Dish Mounts.

 The tracker is made from old C-band satellite dish mount.